-- (xii) The permitted building envelope for every proposed lot in a subdivision must: - (A) have a viable building site on natural grade that is above the Flood Construction Level for future sea level rise as set out in the applicable Official Community Plan, - (B) and complies with the setbacks from the sea as prescribed in the "Regional District of Nanaimo Flood Hazard Mitigation Bylaw No. 1872, 2023".
+- (xii) The permitted building envelope for every proposed lot in a subdivision must: - (A) have a viable building site on natural grade that is above the Flood Construction Level for future sea level rise as set out in the applicable official community plan and zoning bylaw; and - (B) complies with the setbacks from the sea as established in the "Regional District of Nanaimo Flood Hazard Mitigation Bylaw No. 1872, 2023".